Anxiety, Depression & Life Transitions

 Have you had trouble concentrating or performing in school or at work?

 Are you feeling disconnected from your friends or family?
 Do you struggle with how to communicate your feelings or needs?

 Is it sometimes hard to identify how you feel or what is important to you?
 Does it feel like you’ve lost control of your life or your choices?

 In our society, people are facing greater and more complex challenges than ever before.
-Grappling with a life transition may bring up difficult or overwhelming feelings of anxiety and emotional distress.
-It may highlight a negative pattern in relationships, school or work performance, or initiate bigger, more complicated questions about goals and values that may be difficult to answer.
-In therapy, you will find a safe, collaborative space where you can feel seen and heard, examine the root causes of your distress, learn to understand and challenge negative patterns in your life, gain important communication and coping skills, learn to nurture healthy, well-balanced relationships and explore the goals and values that are most important to you.
+Many clients enter therapy when they are feeling anxious, sad, or stuck.
+They may be grappling with a recent life transition, or simply not feeling like themselves.
+They may notice a negative pattern in relationships, school or work performance, or simply be seeking a place to process and reflect on their feelings and experiences.
+In therapy, you will find a safe space where you can feel seen and heard, learn to understand and challenge negative patterns in your life, develop communication and coping skills, learn to nurture healthy, well-balanced relationships and explore the goals and values that are most important to you.
 Therapy can provide the support and guidance you need to strengthen your confidence and sense of self, find balance, regain a sense of power and control and begin to find your path forward.